Six Ways to Think About Energy Improvements

 Level 5: Specific construction standards

-In our climate region (5600 degree days) there's some growing initial consensus (still to be tested over a wide range of homes) that the following are useful target standards (and they happen to yield a HERS index of around 50, pre-renewables):
+In our climate region (5600 degree days) there's some growing initial consensus (still to be tested over a wide range of homes) that the following are useful target standards:

 It would usually not be realistic to think that you could reach these levels of insulation over the course of just one renovation project.
 Such standards can, however, be an extremely useful framework for an incremental strategy — a "master plan" for a house, whereby these standards would be reached over time as various parts of a house are improved, repaired, or replaced.
 This sort of framework, though not without challenges, will likely minimize potential regrets about missed energy opportunities.